Fall of Enugu: Background

-In the late 1960s ethnic tensions rose dramatically in Nigeria.
+In the late 1960s, ethnic tensions rose dramatically in Nigeria.
 Many Igbo people of eastern Nigeria feared domination and discrimination from the country's other ethnic groups.
 In September 1966 soldiers of the Nigerian Armed Forces massacred easterners residing in the northern portion of the country, triggering the flight of thousands more to the eastern city of Enugu.
 On 30 May 1967, Nigeria's Eastern Region declared that it was seceding from the country to become the independent state of Biafra.
 Enugu was made Biafra's capital, and the state was led by the former Eastern Region Military Governor, Lieutenant Colonel Odumegwu Ojukwu.
 The Nigerian government planned to suppress the secession in a four-phase operation that would last one month.
 Their first major goal was to secure Enugu and Nsukka.
 On 6 July Nigerian federal troops launched their offensive to recapture Biafra, initiating the Nigerian Civil War.
 Federal officials initially declared that their forces would seize Enugu "in 48 hours", but the conflict soon developed into a stalemate, with heavy fighting taking place near Nsukka.
+Ammunition shortages also hampered the Nigerian offensive.

 At the start of the war, Enugu was home to almost 140,000 residents, mostly Christian Igbos.
 Once conflict broke out, they started leaving the city in search of refuge deeper in Biafran territory.
 Foreign nationals were advised by their own governments to leave Biafra, and by late July only about 50—most of them journalists, arms dealers, diplomats, and traders—remained in Enugu.
 In an attempt to distract federal attention away from Enugu, Ojukwu ordered an invasion of Nigeria's Mid-Western Region.
 Biafran troops began their offensive in August and made steady progress, capturing Benin City and almost coming within 100 miles of Lagos before being halted at Ore.
 Federal forces were reinforced by redeploying troops from the Nsukka front, delaying progress on the attempt to capture Enugu.
 The Nigerian 2nd Infantry Division led a counteroffensive in the Mid-Western Region and by late September had recaptured Benin City.
 Meanwhile, the commander-in-chief of the Nigerian Army, General Yakubu Gowon, ordered Major Theophilus Danjuma to assume the temporary rank of lieutenant colonel and relieve Sule Apollo of command of the detachment of 1st Division troops at the Nsukka front.
 Danjuma spent the following weeks securing his supply and communication lines.